Environmentalist · Naturalist · National Tourist Guide Lecturer · Conservation Educator

 The indigenous forest-dwellers of Sri Lanka, maintaining their ancient way of life.

-Clad in traditional attire and often carrying a ceremonial axe, they demonstrate ancestral skills like archery and honey harvesting, which have sustained their community for millennia.
+Clad in traditional attire and often carrying a ceremonial axe, they demonstrate ancestraal skills like archery and honey harvesting, which have sustained their community for millennia.

 This image captures a Cinnamon Farmer in Sri Lanka performing the traditional art of peeling Ceylon Cinnamon.